Silo // 2022–2025

 Chart a course

 The roadmap not only reflected the collective team’s ideas and needs, but was also realistic and conducive to a collaborative working process.
-Putting together an official sequence of work gave the design system legs, and showed the broader product/engineering organization that the work is worth putting resources into.
+Putting together an official sequence of work gave the design system legs and changed how the organization viewed it.
+It was no longer a side project, it was planned work with visibility, accountability, and a clear path forward.

 Project planning and tracking: One place for anyone to see what’s in flight, what’s coming up, and how they can contribute.